NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Cayden Cailean - Minor Curse.md

-**Minor Curse** Individuals who raise Cayden's passing displeasure awake as if from a hard night of drinking and find that drink tastes foul.
+Individuals who raise Cayden's passing displeasure awake as if from a hard night of drinking and find that drink tastes foul.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*